August in

 UV index

 In August, the average daily maximum UV index is 10.
-A UV Index value of 8 to 10 symbolizes a very high threat to health from unsafe exposure to UV radiation for ordinary individuals.
+A UV Index of 8 to 10 symbolizes a very high health vulnerability from unsafe exposure to UV radiation for ordinary individuals.

-Note: The daily maximum UV index of 10 in August interprets into the following advice:
+Note: In August, the maximum UV index of 10 suggests this advice: